tvaneerd/today/feb28_intrinsics_extrinsics.md

 you typically do _not_ want to copy the position (you give the new object a different position).
 Because it is not intrinsic.
 What else isn't?

+Imagine that Position might later become Transform - a translation + rotation, etc.  Maybe squishing/stretching/warping.
+All extrinsic to the rectangle.

 Also, polymorphism - maybe position was buried deep in the base class `Shape`.
 Instead it can be outside the polymorphic part.
 Possibly good, possibly not.